In this Guide

 While this one doesn’t automatically adjust to colder temperatures, the automatic defrost setting is a good feature to be able to turn on to make sure the machine is ready for cold temps, rather than hoping it will sense temperature drops every time (as you would with the Frigidaire).

 It’s almost as compact as the Frigidaire.
 This one remains about 2 feet tall, and just over a foot in width.
 That’s very impressive for a unit that’s three times as powerful!
-The Keystone’s compact footprint and powerful performance makes it a very popular choice for RVs and small apartments with serious moisture issues, as well as larger living spaces.
+The Keystone’s compact footprint and powerful performance make it a very popular choice for RVs and small apartments with serious moisture issues, as well as larger living spaces.

 It’s also nearly as light.
 This one weighs just a pound or so more than the smaller model.

-The 10.4 pint bucket means you don’t have to empty this one quite as often as the Frigidaire.
+The 10.4-pint bucket means you don’t have to empty this one quite as often as the Frigidaire.
 However, if you’re operating the machine in a particularly damp space, or in a larger home, you’ll probably need to empty it at least twice daily.

 Unlike the Frigidaire, this one has an automatic restart function which will cause the machine to restart at your programmed settings after power is restored to your home.
 That’s a nice advantage, especially if you live in areas with frequent power outages.